MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/genome_assembly.rst

 Alternative Approach
 -----------------------

 Alternatively, we had good results building short-read assemblies with Unicycler_.
 However, these are not significantly different from SPAdes assemblies described above (not surprising, since Unicycler runs SPAdes under the hood).
-In addition, Unicycler_ is not being actively developed, and does not support the lastes version of SPAdes.
+In addition, Unicycler_ is not being actively developed, and does not support the latest version of SPAdes.
 Please see Ryan Wick's `Genome Assembly Guide`_ for example command.

 .. _Unicycler: https://github.com/rrwick/Unicycler